 There is always something or someone interesting to tell tales of in the Big Apple, which is probably why it is one of the most (if not the most) televised metro areas in the world.

-I’ve always loved television.
-I grew up watching hours upon hours of sitcoms and family dramas and as an adult became immersed in the world of reality TV as well.
+I’ve always loved home theater systems ashburn va.
+I grew up watching hours upon hours of sitcoms and family dramas and as an adult became immersed in the world of reality TV as well with pa system hire and got he best audio visuals because if them.
 For an Anthropologist / Sociologist, TV isn’t just mindless entertainment, but an endless source of cultural data.
 Sitcoms and family programming are designed to relate to the demographic of the moment and typically encapsulate a cultural mindset or direction.
 Reality TV further serves to give us pseudo-ethnographic data on a number of cultural and subcultural pockets: a window into the world of how different social circles spin=round and where they fit in the macro-cultural machine.

 With all this spinning around in my brain, I started thinking about how our American perceptions of NYC have been shaped by media and how TV in particular has played a lead role in building that context.